rouaguesmi/Tech-Task-Feld-M/README.md

 ## Task 1 to 4

-Each script contains a function named task1_solution() (for task 1) wich contains the script to solve the task.
+Each script contains a function named task1_solution() (for task 1) wich contains the script to solve the task. <br/>
 To run each script, use following command in a terminal from the project directory :

 ```
 Python task1.py
 ```

 ## Task 5 and transactions module

+In order to add support to multiple DBMS, my solution is to create a class that abstracts the database manipulation : connection, disconnection, sql execution..

+The class TransactionsDBManager constructor takes into parameters the database type : 'sqlite' or 'postgres' in our case.

+After that, the class will allow the user to manage the two types of databases in the same manner.

+In order to demostrate the utility of the class TransactionsDBManager I used it in task5.py to do the following tasks :

+1/ Copy the transactions sqlite database into a postgres database.
+2/ solve task 1 with postgresql and sqlite databases using two objects of the class TransactionsDBManager